Halo canned dog food receives the Advisor’s second highest tier rating of 4 stars.

 - Halo Spot’s Stew Succulent Salmon Recipe (4.5 stars)

 - Halo Spot’s Stew Wholesome Chicken Recipe (3.5 stars)

 Halo Spot’s Stew Wholesome Lamb Recipe was selected to represent the other products in the line for this review.

 Estimated Dry Matter Nutrient Content

 Ingredients: Lamb, chicken broth, beef liver, carrots, zucchini, celery, yellow squash, green peas, green beans, barley, mustard greens, rolled oats, tricalcium phosphate, flaxseed oil, calcium citrate, sweet potatoes, pumpkin, guar gum, sea salt, sodium ascorbate, potassium chloride, garlic powder, minerals (iron amino acid chelate, zinc amino acid chelate, cobalt amino acid chelate, copper amino acid chelate, manganese amino acid chelate, sodium selenite, potassium iodide), vitamins (vitamin E, A, B12, D3 supplements, thiamine mononitrate, biotin, riboflavin supplement), choline chloride, dried kelp

 Fiber (estimated dry matter content) = 8.3%

 |Estimated Nutrient Content|

-The next seven items include a series of nutrient and fiber-rich vegetables…
+The next six items include a series of nutrient-rich vegetables…

 - Yellow squash